JamesCowans/portfolio-project-1-mindfullness/README.md

 Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
 The live link can be found here: [Mind Matters Live Site](https://jamescowans.github.io/portfolio-project-1-mindfullness/)

+##Credits

+#Content

+The videos comes directly from YouTube using their pre-written embedding links

+The Footer icons are from Font Awesome

+The main photo came from Pexels.com